bcgsc/Mito-AssemblyViz/README.md

 * GGisy [1]: A Circos-based genome assembly consistency plot which is given a set of contigs relative to a reference genome and results in a quick qualitative view of the misassemblies in a genome assembly.
 We have modified the original GGisy library to fit it into our goal.

-* HiPlot [2]: Given a set of hyper-parameters used by different assembly pipelines, the HiPlot tool is used to illustrate the relationships between these parameters, such as the k-mer sizes, and the final assembly results, such as the genome completeness.
-We have written a Python script to use the original HiPlot library for this specific application.
+* HiPlot [2]: Given a set of hyper-parameters used by different assembly pipelines in a csv format, the HiPlot tool is used to illustrate the relationships between these parameters, such as the k-mer sizes, and the final assembly results, like the genome completeness.
+We have written a Python script (`HiPlot.py`) to use the original HiPlot library for this specific application.

 * PyGenomeViz [3]: We have used the PyGenomeViz library to create an annotation visualization tool using Python.
-It gets the following inputs, and compares the assembly pipelines with each other and with the reference genome, by showing this information in a linear setup.
+It gets the following inputs, and compares the assembly pipelines with each other and with the reference genome, by showing all of this information in a linear setup.
-Similar to HiPlot, we have written a Python script to use the features of the original PyGenomeViz library and fit it to our specific needs.
+Similar to HiPlot, we have written a Python script (`PyGenomeViz.py`) to use the features of the original PyGenomeViz package and fit it to our specific needs.

   * Genome annotation information (gene names, strand they are located on, and specific position), resulted from different assembly pipelies
   * Sequencing read coverages